 Rocking Chair Therapy

 I am a rocker.
 Not of the musical genre, but rather of the rocking chair persuasion.
-I love rocking in a solid rocker that fits me.
 I have a passion for rocking chairs.
 Their ability to relax me, the sense of nostalgia they bring and okay, I admit it, the way they look on my front porch.

 In this business I come across a lot of tales about rocking from customers and friends.
-One day I had a conversation with a teacher who claimed that he had used our Aunt Annie Rocker in his classroom and it was helping students with ADD and ADHD to better adapt and focus in the learning environment.
-I found that more and more people were speaking of using rocking as a therapy for various ailments.
+I once had a conversation with a teacher who had used our Aunt Annie Rocker in his classroom to help students with ADD and ADHD to better adapt and focus in the learning environment.
+I found more and more people were using rocking as a therapy for various ailments.
 That led me to an internet search where I found research, personal accounts, insights from therapists, and historical references all related to the therapeutic benefits of rocking.
-This confirmed what I had subconsciously sensed all along – that rocking held extraordinary charms.
-I was hooked.

 I hope you find this information as interesting as I did and hope it serves you well.
 Tell others about it and by all means, rock.
 And rock often!